Lancing, West Sussex: 1800–1945

 Much of the land which is residential was formerly taken up by family-run market gardening businesses growing fruit or flowers for the Brighton Market or Covent Garden in London.
 The largest businesses were Sparks who grew fruit such as tomatoes and Young's which produced carnations.
 Chrysanthemums were grown by Frank Lisher on land south of The Finches, in a house that he had built.
 Nash's fruit growers produced grapes under huge glass cloches that could be rolled into place on a rail track.

 Lancing railway station opened with what is now known as the West Coastway Line in 1849.
 Between 1908 and 1912 the London, Brighton and South Coast Railway developed its railway wagon and carriage works in the area that is now the Lancing Business Park, closed in 1965 as part of British Rail's Beeching Plan of 1963.
 The land on which the works were sited was predominantly turned over to this park, which is also known as the Churchill Industrial Estate.

 Few buildings pre-dating 1820 are here, however one example is a central former farmhouse, which is now a home named Monks Farm Presbytery on North Road.

 Since 1945

 Following World War II market gardening gave way to housing as diets became more exotic and more difficult to ripen fruits such as grapes began to be imported in greater numbers; this growth was most rapid between 1945 and 1970, with more muted housing growth following on in most years.
-The village has a large business park, occupied for instance by Equiniti, exclusive registrar for registering share transfers for some of the country's largest banks and public limited companies.
+The village has a large business park, and many smaller local business establishments.
 In economics and transport, the suburb forms part of the linear and diverse Brighton/Worthing/Littlehampton conurbation.